btrude/dual-computational-systems/README.md

 pipenv install
 ```

 A CUDA-enabled GPU with at least 12gb of VRAM is recommended for running the code in this repository.
-The experiments included in the paper used an Nvidia RTX 4090 and with a runtime of around 48 hours.
+The experiments included in the paper used an Nvidia RTX 4090 with a runtime of around 48 hours to fully train the evolutionary algorithm.

 # Datasets
 The audition and somatosensation datasets are provided by `Freesound` and `MIT` respectively and both require additional preprocessing before they can be used.
 The olfaction and hippocampus datasets are generated using scripts provided in this repository.